danfbflynn/volpeR/README.md

 # Introduction to R for Data Analysis

-This material was presented in the Spring 2017 R course.
-Material for the Fall 2017 R course will be housed in this repository as well.
+This repository houses material was presented in the Spring 2017 R course, which includes a more statistical focus, and the Fall 2017 R course, a more abbreviated version focused on introduction to the R language in general.